 NCERT Solutions Class 8 English honeydew Chapter 7 A Visit to Cambridge

-The purpose of NCERT solutions for class 8 English honeydew is only to give good education.
-NCERT Solutions Class 8 English honeydew Chapter 7 A Visit to Cambridge prepared with the help of National Council of Educational Research and Training.
+The purpose of NCERT solutions for class 8 English honeydew is only to give a good education.
+NCERT Solutions Class 8 English Honeydew Chapter 7 A Visit to Cambridge prepared with the help of the National Council of Educational Research and Training.
 The question answers of class 8th English book NCERT are designed keeping in mind the CBSE syllabus.
-Check out the NCERT solutions for 8th class English book lessons from below.
+Check out the NCERT solutions for 8th-class English book lessons from below.

 (i) Cambridge was a reputed university in England.

 (ii) England was famous for Cambridge.